jundalisay/sp/content/en/research/einstein/100/author-013.md

 While for this reason relativity can only treat the elements individually, classical mechanics treats the whole of the observable universe in its totality.

-8. Gravity is a property of the observable universe considered in its entirety.
-It is common to see gravity as a law of acceleration or interaction.
+8. Gravity is a property of the universe considered in its entirety.

+Gravity is a law of acceleration or interaction.

 But in this way the problem is robbed of its true nature.
 The so-called Newtonian effect, which is inversely proportional to the square of the distance, only applies to movements related to certain reference systems.

 Since these systems are oriented towards the starry sky, they actually depend on the totality of the stars observed.

 The wording of the law of attraction also presupposes the choice of a special point of reference for the time so that the acceleration can be determined.
 This canonical time is also established, theoretically by considering the entire universe, practically by the apparent rotation of the starry sky.

 It is always the whole of the universe that comes into its own.

 The concept of two equal and directly opposite actions at a distance seems at first to contradict our understanding.
-However, we prove that:Whatever the nature of a moving whole, whatever the movements of the elements that compose it - there are always systems of reference which are so constituted that the relative movement of the whole with respect to any particular one within it seems to take place solely on the basis of two mutual, equal, and directly opposite effects.
+However, we prove that:Whatever the nature of a moving whole, whatever the movements of the elements that compose it - there are always systems of reference which are so constituted that the relative movement of the whole with respect to any particular one within it seems to take place solely on the basis of 2 mutual, equal, and directly opposite effects.

 The mutual remote effects are therefore essentially a fact of relativity which results from the determination of the reference system.

 Einstein's method did not make it possible to uncover this important result.

 In order to finally express the law of mutual effect in a form that is independent of the choice of the reference variable, one would have to use the totality of the parameters that serve to determine the position of the observable universe as a whole.

 That too is beyond the capabilities of Einstein's method.

 The results confirmed by the relativistic school only appear satisfactory if they are admitted without criticism.
 This applies e.g. from the deceptive indication of 42 "for Mercury instead of 374" and the inability of the method to explain the rest.

 9. Conclusion.